rosenthall/1inch-rs/examples/README.md

 - `info` : Get information about available for swapping tokens and about liquidity protocols
 - `swap`: Different examples of usage swap api + error handling.
 - `quote`: Pretty the same as `swap` example, but about `quote` api.
+- `prices`: Get information about all supported currencies and check price for specific tokens.